 4) Cold flow properties of renewable biodiesel can vary based on the geographical location and also based on the feedstock properties, which issues must be taken into account when designing the fuel system.
-For arctic or severe winter climates even lower CFPP values down to -44 °C are specified.
+For arctic climates even lower CFPP values down to -44 °C are specified.